Dutch Mountain Trail - 101 km

 Krijtlandpad - 93 km

-This 6-day hike in the South of Limburg meanders through lush green valleys and vineyards.
-The Krijtlandpad is an easier alternative to the Dutch Mountain Trail, with less elevation and shorter daily stages.
-The hilly landscape of Southern Limburg remains challenging, so don't expect a flat walk!
+This 6-day hike in the south of Limburg winds through lush green valleys and vineyards.
+The Krijtlandpad is an alternative to the Dutch Mountain Trail, with fewer elevation changes and shorter daily stages.
+The hilly landscape of South Limburg still presents a challenge, so don’t expect a flat walk!

 Length: 93 km